Board of Directors

 James N. May, CFO & Board Treasurer

-Mr. May is a certified public accountant with over 30 years experience as the CFO for non-profit as well as for profit organizations.
-Mr. May has extensive experience in budgeting, cash flow management, audit and internal control, as well as board development, and managing joint ventures and key banking relationships.
+Mr. May is a certified public accountant with over 30 years of experience as the CFO for non-profit as well as for-profit organizations.
+Mr. May has extensive experience in budgeting, cash flow management, audit, and internal control, as well as board development, and managing joint ventures and key banking relationships.
 Mr. May holds a B.A. in philosophy from the Johns Hopkins University and a Masters in accounting from Georgetown University.

 Ms. Gershen is the owner of the Sunrise Bistro and Catering of Walnut Creek, a leader in innovation, farm-to-table, and nutrition.
 She is a Career and Technical Education (CTE) teacher, and Teacher on Special Assignment integrating nutrition into education, and has received multiple state and local awards for her health and wellness advocacy, including the California Assembly District 14 “Woman of the Year”.
 Within MDUSD, Ms. Gershen is leading the collaboration with the Workforce Investment Act, Diabetes Coalition of California, Youth Empowerment Support, and LGBTQ programs.

 Mr. Smith has been in commercial real estate investments since 1979 and has been involved in a number of businesses and non-profits within Contra Costa County.
 In addition to the collaborative formation of the Vocari HUB in Pleasant Hill, he was involved in the formation and operation of two technology companies housed at the HUB.
 Mr. Smith currently serves on the boards of WPE, the two technology companies, and that of Kaiperm Diablo Federal Credit Union.